10 Interesting Facts About Vietnam That Can Make You Surprised

 The guests are crossing the road. ©Vietnamdrive

-Although there are lines for pedestrians to cross the streets, and Vietnamese law also stipulates that pedestrians have priority, you will not see any vehicle stopping to give way to walkers crossing the roads.
+Although there are lines for pedestrians to cross the streets, Vietnamese law also stipulates that pedestrians have priority, and you will not see any vehicle stopping to give way to walkers crossing the roads.

 In places with traffic lights, crossing the street seems easier.
 However, you are not subjective because, at many intersections, vehicles are still allowed to turn right when the red light signals.